mercari/gaurun/SPEC.md

 }
 ```

 A request-body must has a `notifications` array.
-The following is a parameter table for each notification.
+There is the parameter table for each notification below.

 |name             |type        |description                              |required|note            |
 |-----------------|------------|-----------------------------------------|--------|----------------|